Back to Blog

 During the rigorous scrutiny of acquisition due diligence, your technology stack isn’t just a detail; it's a make-or-break asset.
 Buyers dissect every component to understand risk, scalability, and true value.

 • "You don’t own any core technology.
-What’s your contingency when Salesforce raises prices or alters terms?"
+What’s your strategic contingency when your primary vendor raises prices, alters terms, or deprecates a critical feature you rely on?"

 • "Your proprietary data is deeply entwined with vendor ecosystems.
-What are the migration costs, likely seven figures, to extract it?"
+What are the migration costs, likely seven figures, to extract and rehouse it if we choose to transition?"

 • "Without proprietary IP, there’s no technology premium attached to this business.
-You’re valued purely on revenue multiples for existing operations."
+Your valuation will be based purely on existing revenue multiples, treating you more like a service provider than a tech innovator."

-• "This looks like a services company leveraging off-the-shelf tools, not a tech company with inherent product value."
+• "This looks like a services company leveraging off-the-shelf tools, rather than a tech company with inherent, scalable product value."

 • "Show us your architectural documentation.
-What frameworks, languages, and databases are in play?"
+What frameworks, languages, and databases are in play?
+We want to understand the robustness and scalability of your build."

 • "Who developed this?
-Is the IP cleanly assigned and free of encumbrances?"
+Is the IP cleanly assigned and free of encumbrances?
+We need assurances of uncontested ownership."

-• "Can this platform seamlessly scale to our existing and projected customer base without significant re-architecture?"
+• "Can this platform seamlessly scale to our existing and projected customer base without significant re-architecture?
+What are its inherent load capabilities?"

-Now, imagine the same business, but instead of renting, it strategically built and owns its core operating technology.
-That business could command $10-20M (a 5-10x multiple).
+Now, imagine that same $2M ARR business, but instead of renting, it strategically built and owns its core operating technology that gives it a distinct advantage.
+That business could realistically command $10-20M (a 5-10x revenue multiple).
 The difference in valuation often dwarfs the initial investment in software development by 40 times or more.
-This isn’t just financial engineering; it’s a fundamental recognition of intrinsic value.
+This isn't just financial engineering; it’s a fundamental recognition of intrinsic, defensible value.

-The impact of shifting from rental to ownership is tangible.
-While specific details must remain anonymized for client confidentiality, here are a few diverse examples of businesses who transformed their trajectory:
+The impact of shifting from a rental mindset to strategic ownership is profound and tangible.
+While specific client details must remain anonymized for confidentiality, here are compelling examples of diverse businesses that fundamentally transformed their trajectory through custom builds:

 Example 3: The 40x ROI Exit (Logistics Brokerage).
 This well-documented case involved a logistics brokerage operating almost entirely through spreadsheets and email.
-Their 20-person team was buried in manual data entry.
-We designed and built a custom load-matching platform that automated 90% of their operational grunt work.
-Within two years, they were acquired.
-The striking element?
-The acquisition wasn’t for their existing book of business (typically valued at 1x revenue), but for their highly efficient technology platform, which fetched a 4x revenue multiple.
+Their 20-person team was buried in manual data entry, prone to errors and bottlenecks.
+We designed and built a highly efficient load-matching and operations platform that automated 90% of their operational grunt work.
+Within two years, they were acquired, but not for their existing book of business (which typically fetches ~1x revenue in their industry).
+The striking element: the acquisition was largely driven by the inherent value and transferability of their highly efficient technology platform, which fetched a 4x revenue multiple.
+The acquirer saw an immediate path to integrate this technology into their larger operations and dramatically reduce their own costs.

 Metric (Logistics Brokerage)Before OwnershipAfter Ownership